-Rue Ewers played good football for Port Adelaide and Norwood, but is mainly remembered as the foremost of five brothers who pioneered baseball in South Australia.
+Rue Ewers played good football for Port Adelaide, Norwood and South Adelaide, but is mainly remembered as the foremost of five brothers who pioneered baseball in South Australia.

 A wiry natural athlete, he developed rippling shoulder muscles which enabled him to pitch a baseball at frightening speed and throw a cricket ball nearly 130 yards.
 He was a champion runner, equally adept at sprinting, hurdling and long-distance events, as well as a brilliant swimmer and a smart boxer who gave up the sport because, in his own words, "I nearly killed a chap in one bout."

 Rue was born at Beaumont on 26 May 1867.
 Because of his build and athleticism - he was about 171 cm tall and looked lighter than his 70 kg - he was a speedy wingman who also played as a forward flanker or pocket.
 He had his moments as a wingman for Port in 1889 when Norwood won what was effectively the first grand final, 7.4 to 5.9.